-Your route today will take you over the famous Cork/Kerry Mountains via the Irish-speaking villages of Ballymakeery & Ballyvourney to the old market town of Macroom, where you will see Macroom Castle.
+Your route today will take you west to the "county bounds" under the wild Derrynasaggart Mountains, sometimes referred to as the Cork/Kerry Mountains and made famous in the ballad – "Whiskey in the Jar".
+Travel through the old market town of Macroom, where you will see Macroom Castle.
 Once home to Sir William Penn, whose son later founded the state of Pennsylvania.
-(This is a drive-by only and only noted for historical reasons as the castle is in ruins).
+(This is a drive-by only, and is noted for historical reasons, as the castle is in ruins).

 Today, visit The Rock of Cashel.
 Rising dramatically from the grassy plains of county Tipperary.
 This was the seat of kings and medieval bishops for 900 years and flourished until the early 17th century.
 Brian Ború was crowned King of Munster here in 977, before becoming High King of Ireland in 1002.

 Tonight you will overnight & dine in The K Club.
 After dinner, you might like to retire to the "Media Puzzle Lounge" for a nightcap before bed.

 For guests who start their tour on the 2nd of July, you will overnight & dine in Druids Glen Hotel.

 After breakfast this morning, you will explore Dublin City.